-The Counselors at Kapi‘olani Community College supports, unifies, celebrates, and advocates for students in the area of academic advising, career exploration, and mental health.
+The Counselors at Kapi‘olani Community College support, unify, celebrate, and advocate for students in the areas of academic advising, career exploration, and mental health.
 Below are descriptions of the services Counselors provide and their contact information.

 Counselors in Academic Programs